akherlan/naver-smartshop/README.md

 # Naver Smartstore

-| This work is not complete and is still in progress.
+> ⚠️ This work is not complete and is still in progress.

-Todo:
+A REST API service for extracting product data from Naver Smartstore pages, providing product detail including coupons/benefits.

+## Todo

 - [ ] bypass Naver's Captcha

-A REST API service for extracting product data from Naver Smartstore pages, providing product detail including coupons/benefits.

 ## Usage